San Marcos Growers LogoSan Marcos Growers

 Xanthorrhoea preissii is native to forest and woodland areas from around Geraldton on the west coast south to Albany in Western Australia.
 The name for the genus comes from the Greek words 'xanthos', meaning "yellow" and 'rheo' meaning "to flow" in reference to the resin of this plant that was collected from around the base of the stem by Aboriginal Australians who heated and rolled it into balls and used it for various purposes.
 The specific epithet honors the German botanist Johann August Ludwig Preiss (1811–1883) who collected more than 2,700 species of plants in Western Australia as well as many birds, reptiles, insects and molluscs.
 The common name in Australia is Balga and the politically correct name is the Western Australian Grass Tree.
 Other common names for Xanthorrhoea include grasstree, grass gum-tree (for the resin-yielding species), kangaroo tail.
 An early colonial name was "blackboy" but this name is now appropriately considered offensive and politically incorrect.
 This name was purportedly based on the look of the fire blackened trunks with foliage and tall inflorescence spike emerging at the top appearing as similar to that of an Aboriginal man holding an upright spear.
 We list this name here strictly for its historical significance and not to suggest it ever be used now as common name.

-This information about Xanthorrhoea preissii displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Xanthorrhoea preissii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]